Moritz-Schoe/BulkGifConverter/README.md

-## GIF to MP4 Converter using FFmpeg
+# GIF to MP4 Converter using FFmpeg

-This Python script converts GIF files to MP4 format using FFmpeg, a popular multimedia framework.
+This Python script bulk converts GIF files to MP4 format using FFmpeg, a popular multimedia framework.

-Prerequisites
+## Prerequisites
 Python 3: Ensure you have Python 3 installed on your system.
 FFmpeg: Make sure FFmpeg is installed and added to your system's PATH.
-Getting Started
+## Getting Started

-Clone the Repository: Clone or download this repository to your local machine.
+1. Clone the Repository: Clone or download this repository to your local machine.
-Install Dependencies: No additional Python packages are required beyond the standard library.
+2. Install Dependencies: No additional Python packages are required beyond the standard library.
-Prepare GIFs: Place the GIFs you want to convert into a folder.
+3. Prepare GIFs: Place the GIFs you want to convert in single folder.
-Run the Script: Execute the gif_to_mp4_converter.py file and follow the instructions.
+4. Run the Script: Execute the gif_to_mp4_converter.py file and follow the instructions.
-Usage
+## Usage

 Run the script gif_to_mp4_converter.py.
 Input the file path where the GIFs are located when prompted.
 The script will convert all GIFs in the specified folder to MP4 format using FFmpeg.
-Additional Notes
+## Additional Notes

 This script utilizes the os, subprocess, and ffmpeg modules in Python.
 Ensure the GIFs are in the designated folder and have the .gif extension.